webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/descends-from-nobility.md

+---
+aliases:
----,aliases:,- descends from nobility,tags:,- Compendium/CSRD/en/Foci,---
+- descends from nobility
+tags:
+- Compendium/CSRD/en/Foci
+---

 A descendent of wealth and power, you carry a noble title and the abilities granted by a privileged upbringing.
  ### Intrusion